BTS: A Comprehensive Benchmark for Tie Strength Prediction: Empirical Study of Tie Strength Prediction

 In this section, we conducted further experiments to discuss not only the concerns drawn from the experiments in Section~\ref{Sec:emp_weak1} to Section~\ref{Sec:emp_un} but also show the insights drawn from existing literature that is related to model performance.

-\begin{itemize}[leftmargin=*] \item \textbf{Imbalance Issue}: As illustrated in Section~\ref{Sec:emp_weak1} and ~\ref{Sec:emp_weak2}, extreme imbalance cases exist such as CollegeMSG in Definition IV and Twitter in Definition III.
-To mitigate the imbalance issue, we adopt two quantity imbalance techniques to see if the performance can be improved.
+\begin{itemize}[leftmargin=*] \item \textbf{Imbalance Issue:} As shown in Section~\ref{Sec:emp_weak1} and ~\ref{Sec:emp_weak2}, extreme class imbalances exist, such as CollegeMSG (Definition IV) and Twitter (Definition III).
+To address this, we apply two techniques: quantity reweighting and balanced hub node selection.

-Quantity reweight~\cite{huang2016learning} is one of the well-established quantity imbalance techniques, which assigns larger weight to minority classes during training.
-In this paper, for edge $e_{ij} \in \mathcal{E}^{Tr}$ that belongs to class $k$ (i.e., $\mathbf{Y}_{ijk} =1, k \in (S, W)$), the quantity reweight $w_{ij}^{q}$ that is applied to it during the training phase is:

-Besides quantity reweight, we also try to mitigate the issues by selecting hub nodes with balanced local class distribution in the node-centric weakly supervised setting.